alfredrpk/wordtomd/docs/index.md

-# Pandoc Installatin and Word to Markdown Conversion
+# Pandoc Installation and Word to Markdown Conversion

 - [Introduction](intro.md)
 - [How to Download and Install Pandoc](part1.md)